Swingin' with the Starr

-Swingin' with the Starr, also known as Swinging with the Starr: Kay Starr Swings, is a studio album of 16 songs recorded by Kay Starr.
+Swingin' with the Starr, also known as Swinging with the Starr: Kay Starr Swings, is a compilation album of 16 songs recorded by Kay Starr.
 It was released in September 1956 by Liberty Records (catalog no. SL-9001).
 The recordings feature Starr singing with the Jazz All Stars.

 AllMusic later gave the album a rating of two stars.
 Reviewer Steve Goulding called it "high-toned swing in a variety of jazzy settings" and noted that Starr "manages to be both polished and intimate."

 The album was released on compact disc in 2008.
 The original song sequence was altered, and some tracks were omitted and others added.